IP-CAM/Opencart-v.3.x-Specials-Module-Extension/addons/README.md

 # Addons

-Various addons to add compatibility with other OpenCart modules or 3rd-party templates
+Various addons to add compatibility with other OpenCart modules or 3rd-party templates.